 Some people put Chocolate Day on February the 14th, which makes no sense, because Valentine’s Day has a pretty tight grip on that date, and even though chocolate is associated with Valentine’s Day, there’s an equal number of people who celebrate it with a bottle of gin and Patsy Cline music.

-Others put it as 28 December which, being in the midst of the holidays when chocolate is already everywhere you turn, so what would be special about it on that day?
+Others put it as the 28th of December which, being in the midst of the holidays when chocolate is already everywhere you turn, so what would be special about it on that day?

 In England, at least as reported up to 2004, most chocolate sold is sold on the 1st weekend of February.
 It’s the weekend when New Year’s resolutions start flying out the windows as stores load up with displays of chocolate for Valentine’s Day and people want to beat the mid-winter blues.
 In the UK, the supermarket chain Tesco’s marks the 1st of February off in their daily-diaries as “Chocolate Day.”